ahmadj1801/Movie-Recommendation-System/README.md

 3. Movie Recommendations

 # Viewing Movies

-Pick a movie from the combobox and view the ratings of the movie
+Pick a movie from the combo box and view all the ratings of the movie

-# Data Analysis
+# Data Visualization

+A series of graphs that visualise certain aspects of the data

 # Movie Recommendations

+The user is prompted to rate a few movies that he/she has watched.

+1. Select a movie
+2. Give the movie a rating
+3. Click the recommendation button, to get a list of suggested movies

-Recommendations are done on a user collaborative approach
+The recommendations are done on a user collaborative approach